Tight labor market may push the Fed to accelerate policy normalization

 INSIGHT ARTICLE |

 In the June 8, 2017 issue of The Real Economy, RSM's Chief Economist, Joe Brusuelas, examines the latest U.S. labor market data.
 The following is an excerpt from that issue.
-For more information, read the full edition of The Real Economy.

 The U.S. labor market posted another solid month of growth in May, reinforcing our core view that a tightening labor market will likely push the U.S. Federal Reserve toward increasing the pace of policy normalization this year.
 In our estimation, the labor market is tighter than the topline data implies, and the central bank is running the risk of falling further behind the curve than it already has.
 The market has priced in an 88 percent probability of an additional 25 basis point hike at the June 14 meeting.
 Given the strength of hiring across the economy this year, we do think that the probability of rate increases at both the September and December meetings is rising.